Does working with and for people excite you? If so, a job in HR might be right up your alley.

 7 Useful Tips For Working In A Thai Workplace

-Managing people is tough.
-And on top of that managing people who belong to a workplace culture that you may have only little understanding of can be even more challenging.
+Managing people may be tough.
+And on top of that, managing people who belong to a workplace culture that you may have only a little understanding of can be even more challenging.

 Here is a glimpse into the unique Thai workplace etiquette and norms that you should know of before you start with your Thailand internship:

-- Courtesy and politeness are crucial in developing good relations with people around you.
-Kind words, soft voice and hearty smile can go a long way in winning the confidence and trust of your Thai colleagues.
-Also make an effort to learn a little about the basic Thai greeting of wai.
+Courtesy and politeness are crucial in developing good relations with people around you.
+Kind words along with a soft voice and hearty smile can go a long way in winning the confidence and trust of your Thai colleagues.
+Also, make an effort to learn a little about the basic Thai greeting of "wai".

 Never do anything that causes a colleague to "lose face".
 This means embarrassing or insulting the people you work with in any manner should be completely avoided, as it should be anyway.
 If there is an issue you need to discuss that might lead to such a situation, don't discuss it publicly and put the person on spot.